ezavesky/udnd_07_bounceback/README.md

 </table>

-# General Graphics
+# Graphics, Quality, Lights
 ## Optimizing Lights
-* Mixed lighting - modified all lights to be "mixed" instead of real-time **(r2)**
+* Mixed lighting - modified all lights to be "baked" instead of real-time **(r2)**
 * Ground Trampolines - updated ground trampoines (those that are not moving) to be static **(r2)**
-* Added light probe but no visual difference or performance difference, so rolled-back to not include these extra components
+* Added light probe around specific lights, where largest expected area of contrast is found.
+* Set frametime to 90Hz
+* Air Trampolines - add Rigidbody because all moving objects get rigid bodies
+* Lighting Path - set `forward` because of benefits for processing time

 <table style='width:100%'>
 <tr>